-The Shortfin Corvina, Cynoscion parvipinnis, whose common Spanish name is Corvina Aleta Corta, is a member of the Croaker or Sciaenidae Family, known collectively as “Berrugatas and Corvinas” in Mexico.
+The Shortfin Corvina, Cynoscion parvipinnis, whose common Spanish name is Corvina Aleta Corta, is a member of the Croaker or Sciaenidae Family, known collectively as Berrugatas or Corvinas in Mexico.

-The Shortfin Corvina is found demersal over sandy bottoms along the shore and in the surf zone and inshore bays at depths up to 330 feet.
+The Shortfin Corvinas are found demersal over sandy bottoms along the shore, in the surf zone, and in inshore bays at depths up to 330 feet.
 They reach a maximum length of 60 cm (24 inches).
-They are found along the west coast of the Baja and throughout the Sea of Cortez; they are absent south of Mazatlán along the coast of the mainland.
+They are found along the west coast of Baja and throughout the Sea of Cortez but are absent south of Mazatlán along the coast of the mainland.

 The Shortfin Corvina is very similar in appearance to a series of other Croakers, however, it has short pectoral fins (after which it is named) and uncolored fins.